 Once customers began to shop online, the question of where and how to fulfill became retailers’ top priority.
 Suddenly, store associates were asked to perform new tasks like picking items and reserving them for customers to collect in-store.
 As new means of fulfillment arose, the line between distribution centers and stores blurred.

 Ways to fulfill product orders

 Consider the following fulfillment logistics and you’ll see that retailers need a comprehensive and seamless distribution strategy to succeed:

-A customer makes an order online, the store pulls it (either from its own shelves or a Distribution Center) and the customer collects it in the store.
+A customer makes an order online, the store pulls it from store stock and the customer collects it in the store.

 A customer purchases a product online, no longer wants it, and returns it to a physical store.

-As you can tell just by browsing this list, complex fulfillment logistics demand systems that manage inventory globally and transparently.
+As you can see, complex fulfillment logistics demand systems that manage inventory globally and transparently.